nbuechner/escribe-suite/README.md

     sudo snap connect escribe-suite:hardware-observe :hardware-observe

 The script does not contain any 3rd party software itself.
 It [downloads](https://downloads.evolvapor.com/SetupEScribe2_SP50_INT.run) the software during the snap creation process.

+The snap adds an application menu entry "EScribe Suite".
+You can also manually start it with `escribe-suite`